Vitali Klitschko

 2012 Elected to Ukrainian Parliament through the UDAR party.

-This contents of the box above is based on material from the Wikipedia article Vitali Klitschko, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Vitali Klitschko & Vitali Klitschko vs. Corrie Sanders, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also